stashed/docs/docs/guides/latest/workloads/daemonset.md

 repository.stash.appscode.com/gcs-repo created
 ```

-Now, we are ready to backup our volumes to our desired backend.
+Now, we are ready to backup our sample data into this backend.

 ### Backup